SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 -   **pipes/key-value.ts**: This file is used to process and format the desired data.

-The object/array entities are dived into key-value pairs where the property is stored into key and the value of the property is stored into value.
+-  The object/array entities are divided into key-value pairs where the property is stored into key and the value of the property is stored into value.

 ![](media/4defdb1334bc5d23c205af6addf03ee0.png)